tweedge/springcore-0day-en/README.md

 These are all my notes from the ~~alleged~~ **confirmed!** 0day dropped on 2022-03-29.
 This vulnerability is commonly referred to as "Spring4Shell" in the InfoSec community - an unfortunate name that calls back to the log4shell cataclysm, when (*so far*), impact of that magnitude has *not* been demonstrated.
 I hope this repository helps you assess the situation holistically, learn about the vulnerability, and drive risk down in your organization if risk is present. :)

 **Please note that this is a different issue than CVE-2022-22963!
 Major cybersecurity news outlets, including ThreatPost, have gotten this fact wrong - and this is compounding confusion across other outlets and making triage much more difficult.
-See the [Errors](https://github.com/tweedge/springcore-0day-en#errors) section for more details!**
+See the [Errors](https://github.com/tweedge/springcore-0day-en#errors) section for more details!
+The actual CVE for this issue has been released 2022-03-31 and is *CVE-2022-22965*.**

 ## TL;DR